WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 - Vectorising of the RL Environment and Normalisation of rewards
 - RL algorithm hyperparaneter tuning

 For each phase, I trained a 500k iterations PPO DRL algorithm and a 1M iterations PPO DRL algorithm.
 Try them out!
+(Each 500k takes me 30 minutes to train since I'm running all this on my local laptop 😢)

 In this section, I will give a rough explanation of my thought processes in developing each phase, for more details (i.e. about the MDP) see each phase's 'main.ipynb'.